anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Note that this is also an indication regarding the acceptable format of the voucher response.
 This format is included by the registrar as described in {{exchanges_uc2_2}}.

-Once the registrar-agent has received the PVR it can trigger the pledge to generate an enrollment-request object.
+Once the registrar-agent has received the PVR it can trigger the pledge to generate a PER.
-As in BRSKI the enrollment request object is a PKCS#10, but additionally signed using the pledge's IDevID.
+As in BRSKI the PER contains a PKCS#10, but additionally signed using the pledge's IDevID.
 Note, as the initial enrollment aims to request a generic certificate, no certificate attributes are provided to the pledge.

 Triggering the pledge to create the enrollment-request is done using HTTP POST on the defined pledge endpoint "/.well-known/brski/pledge-enrollment-request".